Buses in Melbourne: SmartBus

 The first SmartBus service began operation on 5 August 2002.

 Key aspects of this program include longer operating hours, higher service frequency, improved information at bus stops including PIDs at major interchanges, wheelchair accessible services, peak hour priority bus lanes and limited priority at traffic lights.

+SmartBus orbital bus network currently consists of nine routes, which is intended to facilitate cross city travel, while the current network is predominantly a radial network.

 SmartBus services typically run every 15 minutes on weekday, 30 minutes during evenings.

 SmartBus 900, is the first truly dedicated SmartBus service.
 This service only stops at dedicated stops along the route from Caulfield railway station to Stud Park Shopping Centre in Rowville.
 SmartBus 900 was introduced to alleviate some of the pressure on the State Government to introduce a rail service to Rowville.

 Patronage levels of SmartBus routes are among the highest in Victoria.

-NightBus
+Night Network

-Melbourne also has a series of 21 dedicated routes which operate after midnight on Friday and Saturday nights using the standard Myki ticketing system.
+Melbourne has 21 dedicated routes which operate after midnight on Friday and Saturday nights using the standard Myki ticketing system.
+Passengers can board at any designated Night Network bus stop but can also alight at any day bus stop the bus passes.
 All Night Bus buses are fitted with CCTV surveillance equipment.
 These routes are operated under the Night Bus brand by Dysons, Ventura and McKenzie's under contract with the Department of Transport.